greyltc/docker-owncloud/README.md

 Please report any issues or improvement ideas here:
 https://github.com/l3iggs/docker-owncloud/issues
+Pull requests welcome!
+Let's work together!

 Say thanks by adding a comment or a star here:
 https://registry.hub.docker.com/u/l3iggs/owncloud/

 __Check out [the wiki](https://github.com/l3iggs/docker-owncloud/wiki)__ for some stuff that I didn't include here because I thought the readme was getting too big.
+Feel free to add new content to the wiki as you see fit.

 ### Features
 - Uses php-xcache for the best possible performance